 As pay is temporarily stopped during Summer Hiatus, and therefore no paychecks are earned, employees pay their benefit deductions ahead of time.
 Because Summer Hiatus lasts for six pay periods (for the six pay periods between June 16 – September 15), employees pay for six deductions in advance, plus one deduction for the current pay period (June 1 – 15).

 Benefits-eligible employees who are placed on Summer Hiatus for the full summer will see the septuple deduction taken on their June 25 paycheck.

-In general, 9-month academic personnel who are placed on Summer Hiatus for the full summer (June 16 – September 15) AND who are determined to be PEBB benefits-eligible by ISC Benefits can expect to see the septuple deduction on their paycheck.
+In general, 9-month academic personnel who are placed on Summer Hiatus for the full summer (June 16 – September 15) AND who are determined to be PEBB benefits-eligible by UWHR Benefits can expect to see the septuple deduction on their paycheck.

 Septuple deductions include any Health Care Authority (HCA) deductions (ie, your medical deductions, plus any applicable Tobacco Surcharges or Spousal Premium Surcharges) as well as MetLife optional life insurance deductions.

 No, your Health Savings Account (HSA), Medical Flexible Spending Arrangement (FSA), Dependent Care Assistance Program (DCAP) and/or Employee-paid Long-Term Disability (LTD) contributions are NOT included in the septuple deductions, as long as you have no pay over the summer (eg, an additional job).
 In general, these deduction are not taken during Summer Hiatus, and will resume as normal upon return from Summer Hiatus.